-The Solfeggio frequencies are a six-note scale used in sacred music for centuries and studied in modern research for their effects on the nervous system, emotional regulation, and cellular biology.
-Each tone carries a specific resonance.
+The Solfeggio frequencies are a six-note scale, revered in sacred music for centuries and studied by researchers for their effects on the nervous system, emotional well-being, and cellular biology.
+Each tone carries a specific resonance — a quiet invitation to pause, to listen, and to let the body settle into something it already knows.
 Press play.
 Breathe.
 Let the body respond.

 Two slightly different tones — one in each ear — create a third frequency inside the brain.
 The brain follows.
 This is entrainment: measurable, reproducible, studied.
 Use headphones for best effect.